 The Bishop of Camden, Bishop Dennis Sullivan, bears responsibility for the proper teaching of the Catholic faith, the proper celebration of the sacraments, and the overall Catholic identity of the institution.

 Administration & Board of Trustees:

-Father Perry Cherubini, President, and Thomas Farren, Sr., Ed.D., Principal of HSHS work together as the chief administrative officers of Holy Spirit High School.
+Thomas Farren, Sr., Ed.D., Principal of HSHS is the chief administrative officer of Holy Spirit High School.
 The school is under the limited governance of an independent Board of Trustees.